PowerDNS/pdns/pdns/recursordist/docs/lua-config/dnssec.rst

   This function can be used to read distribution provided trust anchors, as for instance ``/usr/share/dns/root.key`` from Debian's ``dns-root-data`` package.

   :param str fname: Path to a zone file with Trust Anchors
+  :param int interval: Re-read this file every ``interval`` hours.
+By default this is set to 24.
+Set to 0 to disable automatic re-reads.